thinkshout/thinkshout/_team/brittany-bennett.md

 last_name: Bennett
 position: Project Manager
 leadin: |
  Brittany isn’t afraid to ask questions and can get stuff done - the foundation of a great project manager.
-Her degree in advertising management and her green belt in Six Sigma help, too.
+Her degree in advertising management and green belt in Six Sigma help, too.
 social:
   github:
   twitter: